diablodale/stiebel-eltron-climate-ir/Stiebel Eltron air conditioner ACP 35.md

                                 Unit where 0 = fahrenheit, 1 = celsius
 ```

-#### Values
+### Temperature values

 Celsius temperature can range from 17c to 30c with increments of 1c on remote control.
-Coded and transmitted as 4 bits, with a range of decimal 1-14.
+It is coded and transmitted as 4 bits, with a range of decimal 1-14.
 That value is added to 16c.
-I never saw 0000 aka 16c.
+I never detected 0000 aka 16c.

 ```
 17c    10101000 10010000 00000000 00011000 00000000 00000001 10001110 00000010 11011    62.6f